-God has mercy upon you, and opens your eyes, quickens your soul, and brings you to know him, you could no more make yourself acquainted with him, then the dust, of which Adam was formed, could form itself into a man without the forming hand of God.
-It is the work of God to make a Christian as much as to make a world; I would not give three straws for that acquaintance with God and salvation matters that the natural man can obtain.
-The natural man can obtain a great deal of acquiescence with the letter of God's word, and the theory of salvation but then that acquaintance and the acquaintance which the Lord gives are two different things.
+Well, what would you say?
+I should say this was a piece of Eliphaz's legal doctrine, and I should say to the natural man, Sir, you are dead in trespasses and sins; you are bound, tied, and fixed; and unless God hath mercy upon you, and open your eyes, quicken your soul, and bring you to know him, you could no more make yourself acquainted with him, than the dust, of which Adam was formed, could form itself into a man without the forming hand of God.
+It is the work of God to make a Christian as much as to make a world; and I would not give three straws for that acquaintance with God in salvation matters that the natural man can obtain.
+The natural man can obtain a great deal of acquaintance with the letter of God's word, and the theory of salvation abut then that acquaintance and the acquaintance which the Lord gives are two different things.
 Men, if they came by the truth experimentally, would not turn and twist about in the way they do.